PaulDebevec/TDDLearningSession/README.md

 ## About

 I created this repository with multiple branches for an easy-to-setup learning session on test driven development.
+This is my first attempt at creating an instructive repository, and in the future I hope to break the branch versions into smaller pieces of functionality to properly demonstrate how TDD should operate.

 ### Tech Stack